 Ultimately, there are thousands of different herbs that have various benefits and uses.
 The generations before us discovered many of these hidden treasures.
-We are going to explore six of the most popular herbs that you can use to make your home a happier, healthier place to live.
+We are going to explore six of the most popular herbs suggested by JTS Property Management team to make your home a happier, healthier place to live.

 Lavender has an array of uses and benefits.
 It is more so known for its aromatherapy benefits.
 We tend to see a lot of lavender used in products that you apply to the body, such as perfumes, body washes, and body lotions.
 Crazy coincidence?
 I think not.
 Lavender has properties known for purifying the skin and calming the nerves.

 I don’t know if you’ve noticed, but a lot of baby products are lavender scented.
 It’s no secret that babies get fussy at bedtime, and will typically try to fight their sleep.
 That’s why you see so many baby soaps and lotions infused with lavender.
 The calming properties help calm and soothe the baby at bedtime

 The inhalation of the scent of lavender alone is soothing.
 You can take lavender leaves and put them in your pillowcases or even under your fitted sheets.
 Doing so relaxes the body and calms the nerves, which in turn, leads to a restful night of sleep.